software user's manual

-On the Amiga, you can use the color palette indexes (for the 8
+On the Amiga, you can use the color palette indexes - for

-Workbench palette colors, you can use the ~ (tilde)
+the 8 Workbench palette colors, use the ~ (tilde)

-character before the number), or these color names:
+character before the number -, or these are the color names:

 These settings are cannot be combined with the above modifiers!

 If you have more than one code numbers, you may want to use the